leviat-tech/leviate/documentation/docs/directory-structure.md

 ## Assets directory

-The assets folder is not currently in use.
-At present apps are bundled in a single js file and injected into an iframe.
+The assets folder is often not used.
+At present apps are bundled in a single JavaScript file and injected into an iframe.
 This is likely to change in the future.
+You can however import svgs, which will be bundled in the JavaScript.

 ## Components directory